Jack Logan (filmmaker): Literature

+In 2026, Logan made his debut as a novelist with The Pabebe Chronicles: The Flower and the Warrior, his first published novel.
+The Filipino-language fantasy-comedy is the first published installment of a planned trilogy.
+Logan began developing The Pabebe Chronicles in 2015.

 Filmography

 According to press profiles, Jack Logan (credited variously as CJ Santos and Jack Logan) has contributed to a diverse range of film and documentary projects—from short-form films to full-length documentaries—marking his evolution from radio content to cinematic storytelling.